Orders of magnitude reduction in the computational overhead for quantum many-body problems on quantum computers via an exact transcorrelated method: Introduction

 In this work we use the so-called \emph{transcorrelated} (TC) method, introduced by Hirschfelder~\cite{Hirschfelder1963} and Boys and Handy~\cite{Boys1969, Handy1969, BoysHandy1969}, and apply it to a lattice Hamiltonian in the form of the Hubbard model.
 The TC method was originally conceived in the field of \emph{ab initio} quantum chemistry to exactly incorporate electronic correlation effects, via a correlated Jastrow ansatz~\cite{Jastrow1955} for the wavefunction, directly into the Hamiltonian by a similarity transformation (ST).
 However, the same basic concept can be applied to any problem, thus facilitating the subsequent solution.
 In the case of the Hubbard model in conjunction with a Gutzwiller correlator~\cite{Gutzwiller1963, Brinkman1970}, the ST introduces higher order interaction terms and renders the Hamiltonian non-Hermitian, but in a complete basis does not change its spectrum.
 As a consequence, the variational principle does not apply anymore, and we have to rely on methods like QITE to solve the problem on a quantum computer.
 (Another possible approach is to use VQE based on the variance cost function~\cite{zhang2020variational, Tsuneyuki2008}, but this would require to square the Hamiltonian and hence presents a significant overhead in terms of measurements~\citen{Mcardle2020}.)

-Following the approach of Dobrautz \etal~\cite{Dobrautz2019}, McArdle and Tew~\cite{Mcardle2020} recently investigated the exact non-Hermitian transcorrelated formulation of the Hubbard Hamiltonian (in the real-space representation) in the context of quantum computing.
-They investigated the beneficial effect of the transcorrelated approach on the quantum footprint that is caused by a more compact/single-reference right eigenvector.
-The advantages were demonstrated in numerical simulations using the QITE algorithm; however, without the complete implementation of the corresponding quantum circuits.
+Following the approach of Dobrautz \etal~\cite{Dobrautz2019}, McArdle and Tew~\cite{Mcardle2020} recently investigated the exact non-Hermitian TC formulation of the Hubbard Hamiltonian in the real-space representation in the context of quantum computing.
+They investigated the beneficial effect of the TC approach on the quantum footprint that is caused by a more compact/single-reference right eigenvector.
+The advantages were demonstrated in numerical simulations using the QITE algorithm, however, without the complete implementation of the corresponding quantum circuits.
+Additionally, McArdle and Tew used the TC approach in the real-space representation of the Hubbard model, which, however, does not display the same level of compactification of the ground state wavefunction as in a momentum-space representation\cite{Dobrautz2019}.

 In this work, we expand and complement the study of McArdle and Tew~\cite{Mcardle2020} by implementing the full algorithm as would be executed on a quantum computer.
 To validate our approach, we perform experiments on the IBM quantum computer, \textit{ibmq\_lima}.
-In addition, again closely following Dobrautz \etal~\cite{Dobrautz2019}, we investigate the formulation of the TC Hubbard Hamiltonian in the momentum space, where a computationally more beneficial effect is expected.
-This study of the TC Hubbard model in the real and momentum space acts as a proof of principle investigation of non-Hermitian Hamiltonians on a quantum device, paving the way for straightforward extensions to more general \abinitio Hamiltonians.
+In addition, following Dobrautz~\etal~\cite{Dobrautz2019}, we investigate the formulation of the TC Hubbard Hamiltonian in the momentum space, for which we expect an increased efficiency of our method (compared to real space) while approaching the complexity of \abinitio chemical problems (i.e., the presence of a 3-body term).
+Thus, this study on the TC Hubbard model in the momentum space will pave the way for future extensions to more general \abinitio Hamiltonians.

 The paper is structured as follows.
 In Sec.~\ref{sec:transcorr}, we summarize the general theory of the exact TC method.
 The (TC) Hubbard Hamiltonians in real and reciprocal spaces are defined in Sec.~\ref{sec:hamiltonians}.
 In Sec.~\ref{sec:vite}, we discuss the application of the QITE algorithm to a non-Hermitian problem.
 The methods, including the details of the implementation in quantum computers, are given in Sec.~\ref{sec:methods}.
 We discuss the results of our experiments and simulations in Sec.~\ref{sec:results}.
 Finally, in Sec.~\ref{sec:conclusion}, we present our conclusions on the advantages and limitations of the exact TC method and present our views on future developments.